-As a part of her ongoing work on the history of black student activism at UVA, she wrote, produced, and co-directed with Kevin Everson six short films: Sugarcoated Arsenic, Fastest Man in the State, 70 kg, U. Of Virginia, 1976, How Can We Ever Be Late, and We Demand.
-These films have screened at the National Gallery of Art, the Whitney Museum, Berlin International Film Festival, the International Film Festival Rotterdam, the Oberhausen International Short Film Festival, the London Film Festival, the Edinburgh International Film Festival, Vienna International Film Festival, New York Film Festival, Festival du Nouveau Cinema, the Media City Film Festival, and Porto Post Doc Film and Media Festival.
+As a part of her ongoing work on the history of black student activism at UVA, she has written, produced, and co-directed with Kevin Everson eight short films: Sugarcoated Arsenic, Fastest Man in the State, 70 kg, U. Of Virginia, 1976, How Can We Ever Be Late, Black Bus Stop, Hampton, and We Demand.
+These films have screened at the National Gallery of Art, the Whitney Museum, Berlin International Film Festival, the International Film Festival Rotterdam, the Oberhausen International Short Film Festival, the London Film Festival, the Vienna Shorts Film Festival, the Melbourne International Film Festival, Cinéma du Réel, the Black Star Film Festival, the Edinburgh International Film Festival, Vienna International Film Festival, New York Film Festival, Filmadrid International Film Festival, TIFF Lightbox, Festival du Nouveau Cinema, Hamburg International Short Film Festiva, the Media City Film Festival, and Porto Post Doc Film and Media Festival.

 Co-editor with Louis Nelson.
 Charlottesville 2017: The Legacy of Race and Inequity (University of Virginia Press, 2018).